AhlamOUARDI/Proj_interne/README.md

 ### :notebook: Notebooks

-The course contents will also be available as Jupyter notebooks (Soon).
+The course contents will also be available as Jupyter notebooks.
 Open, edit and run these notebooks either

 ### :speech_balloon: Chat room